OmarAbdeltwab/JokeTeller/README.md

 activity for displaying jokes, and an Android app that fetches jokes from the GCE module and passes them to the Android Library for display.

-* Added free and paid flavors to an app, and set up your build to share code between them
+* Added free and paid flavors to an app, and set up build to share code between them
 * Factored reusable functionality into a Java library
 * Factorde reusable Android functionality into an Android library
 * Configured a multi project build to compile your libraries and app